-&lt;sup>38 The impacts of hydrogen as an indirect GHG have not been considered as part of this work given current focus on (direct) GHG emissions accounting.
+35 The impacts of hydrogen as an indirect GHG have not been considered as part of this work given current focus on (direct) GHG emissions accounting.

-&lt;sup>39 As per the GHG Protocol Standard "primary data are data collected from specific processes in the studied product's life cycle" and "secondary data are defined as data that are not from specific processes in the studied product's life cycle"
+36As per the GHG Protocol Standard "primary data are data collected from specific processes in the studied product's life cycle" and "secondary data are defined as data that are not from specific processes in the studied product's life cycle"

-&lt;sup>40 Note this treatment is likely dependent on the availability of data.
-For an integrated system where the hydrogen producer extracts and processes coal, it is reasonable that they might wish to collect primary and no emissions allocation approaches are required and all emissions are attributed to a single output, coal for gasification.
+no emissions allocation approaches are required and all emissions are attributed to a single output, coal for gasification.
 That is, all emissions associated with this system are allocated to the intermediate product: coal.
 These emissions are carried with the coal (as embodied emissions) into the gasification system (module 3).
 Where applicable assessment of module 1 may be by-passed via use of an appropriate scope 3 emissions factor covering coal supply.